Top Zone 0 Landscaping Mistakes Sacramento Homeowners Are Making

 A concrete walkway passes between two burning landscaped bushes next to houses, with a wooden gate in the background.

 For residences, duplexes, and even apartments, the side walkways serve as a convenient route from the front to the back, allowing for tasks like taking out the garbage and more.
 However, it's important to recognize that these walkways can quickly lead to both buildings or homes becoming engulfed in flames.
 Ensure that there is a five-foot buffer from the foundation made of concrete, pavers, or non-combustible soil.
-While it may not be visually appealing, it is a legal requirement that could save hundreds of thousands, possibly even millions, in potential damages.
+While it may not be the most decorative option, a clean non-combustible side-yard buffer is becoming increasingly important as California moves toward stricter Zone 0 enforcement.

 3. Combustible Plants and Cover around Fencing